terrykwon/kpop_crawler/README.md

-# kpop_lyrics
+# kpop_crawler
-**kpop_lyrics** is a web crawler that fetches song lyrics and other information from Korean top chart websites.
+**kpop_crawler** is a web crawler that fetches song details and lyrics from Korean top chart websites.
 It implements the [Scrapy](https://scrapy.org/) framework and contains spiders that extend from `scrapy.Spider`.

 > **Note**: This project is in its early stages and is subject to (very) frequent changes.
 However, feel free to use or refer to it for your own use!

 ## Output
-The `top_chart` spider fetches information in the following structure:
+The `bugs_chart` spider fetches information in the following structure:

 |*attributes*|date|rank|title|lyrics|artist|featuring|composer|lyricist|arranger|album|time|
 |---|---|---|---|---|---|---|---|---|---|---|---|